WTR-GITHUB/hangman/README.md

     MAIL_USERNAME: ${MAIL_USERNAME}
     MAIL_PASSWORD: ${MAIL_PASSWORD}
     ```
     These settings are necessary in order for the password reset to work.
+As an option you can use gmail app password setup.
 All other settings can remain default or be modified according to user needs.

 6. Run Docker Compose with the command:
     ```